Shabakism: History

-Islamic religious duties such as salah, Ramadan fasts, zakat, and hajj, were not present in Shabakism.
+Islamic religious duties such as salah, Ramadan fasts, zakat, and hajj, are not present in Shabakism.
 The Shabaks believed that salah was not a religious duty because Ali ibn Abi Talib was killed while praying.
-The Shabaks also did not have mosques, but prayed on Friday nights at the house of the pir.
-Their prayer was not like the prayer of Muslims.
-Children were not allowed to attend the prayers until they became seven years old.
+The Shabaks also do not have mosques, but prayed on Friday nights at the house of the pir.
+Children are not allowed to attend the prayers until they became seven years old.
 When a child, whether male or female, reached the age of seven, the parents took the child to the pir where they went through a process of communion.
 Shabaks fasted on the first ten days of Muharram.
 Shabaks also did not give zakat but gave one-fifth of their crops to their local sayyid.
 Shabaks also believed that wine was permissible.
 There was no gender segregation in Shabakism, and women could interact with men and enjoy the same privileges.
 However, religious leadership positions were reserved for men.
 In Shabak religious ceremonies and rituals, men and women participated together.
 Shabaks also believed in confession, similar to Christianity.
 Shabaks would confess their sins to the pir, who was the only one that was entrusted with knowing them.

-In religious rituals, Shabaks would often say "Alif, Allah, Mim, Muhammad, Ayn, Ali", which was an affirmation of their trinity.
+In religious rituals, Shabaks will often say "Alif, Allah, Mim, Muhammad, Ayn, Ali", which is an affirmation of their trinity.
 Shabaks also held ceremonies dedicated to insulting Yazid ibn Muawiyah.
 A Shabak religious hymn recited by pirs stated "I have roamed the seven territories and the four corners and found no one as exalted as Ali.
 Ali is the one who created eighteen thousand worlds.
 He is rich and able to provide daily bread.
 One of his names is Ali, the other is God; praise and thanks be to God.
 I have not seen an exalted one except Ali.
 No man came to this world like Ali.
 Truth has been revealed by his pen, which wrote on the tablet and filled the whole world with its light.
 Would anyone, I wonder, who calls on Ali remain deprived?
 I have dived into the depth of the sea and counted the hair of the yellow bull and its company, and ascended to earth and into heaven, and found no exalted one except Ali.
 The high gate, wells and chambers of the Garden are made of garnet and pearls, are under the feet of Ali.
 Pir!
 Sultan!
 Ali is the head of the forty and one of the Abdal.
 Thus, my heart tells me that Ali is God and is also Muhammad."